Samul1/C-projects/README.md

 # C-projects

 - This is my tutorial serie to C-programming language.
 - Follow along and solve coding **missions** as they come up!

+## Lisense

+- This repo is made for everyone whom whis to learn C, so feel free to fork this repository and follow along the tutorials.

 ## SetUp

 **1.**  Download [Visual Studio Code](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false) or [Visual Studio](https://code.visualstudio.com/Download)

+## VSC ->

 **2.** Install [MSYS2](https://www.msys2.org/)